rust-lang/rfcs/active/0000-do-match-chain.md

 # Motivation

-Flatten code that suffers from 'match pyramids' without loosing the expressiveness of match statements.
+Flatten code that suffers from 'match pyramids' without losing the expressiveness of match statements.

 # Detailed design